malan88/standingwater/src/markdown/hobbies/mixology.md

 I really take all my hobbies to the nth degree.
-I've learned to make clear ice per the [Camper English method][0], make [syrups like Death & Co. does it][1], and use acids like Dave Arnold.
+I've learned to make clear ice per the [Camper English method][0], make [syrups like Death & Co. does it][1], and use acids like [Dave Arnold][3].
 I stir, shake, muddle, smoke, infuse, and filter.
 The only thing I haven't gotten to try yet is liquid nitrogen.

 I wrote a 5000 word essay on the [Negroni and Political Psychology if you're